ValeevGroup/tiledarray/cmake/toolchains/README.md

 # Summary
 TiledArray in general is recommended to use the toolchains distributed via [the Valeev Group CMake kit](https://github.com/ValeevGroup/kit-cmake/tree/master/toolchains).
-To use toolchain `x` from the VG CMake kit repo provide `-DCMAKE_TOOLCHAIN_FILE=cmake/vg/toolchains/x.cmake` to CMake when configuring TiledArray.
+TiledArray by default downloads (via [the FetchContent CMake module](https://cmake.org/cmake/help/latest/module/FetchContent.html)) the VG CMake toolkit which makes the toolchains available without having to download the toolchain files manually.
+E.g., to use toolchain `x` from the VG CMake kit repository provide `-DCMAKE_TOOLCHAIN_FILE=cmake/vg/toolchains/x.cmake` to CMake when configuring TiledArray.

 This directory contains compilation notes for specific high-end platform instances.